Central points of the double heptagon translation surface are not connection points: Connection points

 \section{Connection points}

 In this section, we finally show that central points of the double heptagon are not connection points.
-We first define connection points and give some motivation to their study.
+We first give some motivation to their study.

-\begin{Def} (i) A \textit{separatrix} is a geodesic line emanating from a singularity. (ii) A \textit{saddle connection} is a separatrix connecting singularities without any singularities on its interior. (iii) A nonsingular point of the translation surface is called a \textit{connection point} if every separatrix passing through this point can be extended to a saddle connection. (iv) A connection point is \textit{periodic} if its orbit under the action of the Veech group is finite. \end{Def}

-P.Hubert and T.Schmidt studied connection points in \cite{HS04} and used them to construct infinitely generated Veech groups as branched covers over non-periodic connection points.
-C.McMullen proved in \cite{Mc06} the existence of these points in the case of a quadratic trace field, and showed that the connection points are exactly the points with coordinates in the trace field.
+Connection points have been studied in \cite{HS04} by P.~Hubert and T.~Schmidt who gave a construction of translation surfaces with infinitely generated Veech groups as branched covers over non-periodic connection points.
+C.~McMullen proved in \cite{Mc06} the existence of these points in the case of a quadratic trace field, and implicitely showed that the connection points are exactly the points with coordinates in the trace field.
 But in higher degree there is no such result, neither concerning connection points nor about infinitely generated Veech groups.
-One of the easiest non-quadratic surface is the double-heptagon whose trace field is of degree 3 over $\QQ$.
-P.Arnoux and T.Schmidt showed (see \cite{AS09}) that for the double heptagon surface there are points with coordinates in the trace field that are not connection points.
+One of the easiest non-quadratic surfaces is the double-heptagon whose trace field is of degree 3 over $\QQ$.
+P.Arnoux and T.Schmidt implicitely showed (see \cite{AS09}) that for the double heptagon surface there are points with coordinates in the trace field that are not connection points.
 Still, it was not known whether or not central points of the double heptagon were connection points.
-We provide here a negative answer to this question asked by P.~Hubert and T.~Schmidt, \cite{HSRef}.
+We provide here a negative answer to this question.

-By definition, for proving that the central point is not a connection point, it suffices to find a separatrix which cannot be extended to a saddle connection, namely a hyperbolic direction.
-We managed to find such a separatrix for the central point, which is drawn in figure \ref{fig7}.
+By definition, for proving that a point is not a connection point, it suffices to find a separatrix passing throught it which cannot be extended to a saddle connection, for instance because this lies in a hyperbolic direction.
+We managed to find such a separatrix for a central point, which is drawn in figure \ref{fig7}.
+Of course, both central points plays a symetric role, so it suffices to consider either one of the central points.